 I was thankfully able to find enough faux pumpkins at the local Hobby Lobby.
 I needed 20 pumpkins because I planned to put five in each window box.
 My local Michaels was very picked-over.
-Both stores had already started clearing out fall decor to make way for Christmas decor.
-I would like to point out that I was shopping last week- the second week of October- and I had a hard time finding fall decor.
+Both stores had already started clearing out fall décor to make way for Christmas décor.
+I would like to point out that I was shopping last week- the second week of October- and I had a hard time finding fall décor.
+Lesson learned, I guess.
 I also found an ivy garland that I liked at Hobby Lobby that was in their faux floral department (it wasn’t a seasonal item).

 Once I had the necessary supplies, putting the arrangements together was fairly straight-forward.
 I used floral foam as a base.
-I first had to use wire cutters to trim the wire ‘picks,’ stuck the pumpkins into the foam, and secured them with hot glue.
-Because I was using standard floral foam bricks, I had to glue three bricks together end-to-end in order to get the size I needed.
+I first had to use wire cutters to trim the wire picks on the pumpkins, stuck them into the foam, and secured them with hot glue.
+Because I was using standard floral foam bricks, I had to glue three bricks together end-to-end in order to get the size I needed for the window box.
 I used toothpicks in addition to hot glue to secure the brick pieces together.

 - Faux pumpkins